 You don’t need to check your weather app to know that winter is in full effect.
-That means the days are a little shorter, the nights are colder, and we want nothing more than to stay close to home, nesting with Netflix and our favorite comfort foods.
-The bad news is that our favorite foods can sometimes be calorie, sugar and sodium bombs, leaving us heavy with winter bloat and fatigue.
-But there’s good news, too!
-With a little planning and smart swaps, you can have your comfort foods and eat them, too.
-Below are eight yummy, warming, immune-boosting recipes infused with the flavors of the winter season.
-They’re chock-full of healthy comfort, so give them a try!
+That means the days are a little shorter, the nights are colder, and we want nothing more than to stay close to home, cuddling on the couch with Netflix and our favorite comfort foods.
+With a little planning and smart swaps, you can enjoy comfort foods without sinking into the couch.
+Below are eight tasty, warming recipes with the flavors of the winter season.

 Grain salads are a fantastic way to warm up your winter meals, and this nutty, savory farro salad is perfect for the job.
 This salad features ancient grain farro, which is full of fiber and flavor to keep you full and satisfied.
 The second star ingredient is fennel: in season all winter long, it adds a hint of licorice to the medley of Mediterranean flavors.
 Besides being warm and hearty, this dish delivers over a full day’s worth of vitamin C!

 A veggie-packed twist on your traditional chili, this bowl of green goodness is sure to warm up a cold winter night.
 Spiced with cumin, chili powder and smoky ground chipotle, this recipe has traditional flavors with a healthful twist.
 Be sure to top with fresh topped cilantro and your favorite family fixings.